Fusion-Party-Aus/Formal-Documents/Constitution.md

    a) enable its membership to register as a formal political party at federal, state, territory, and local government levels.

-   2. advance any shared policy or platform agreed to by the membership.
+   b) advance any shared policy or platform agreed to by the membership.

-   3. facilitate the advancement of policy supported by non-conflicting branch values with branch backing.
+   c) facilitate the advancement of policy supported by non-conflicting branch values with branch backing.

-   4. achieve the above goals through
+   d) achieve the above goals through

       i) public education and political and non-political campaigning, including running candidates for election at all levels of government, and

-      2. providing an organisational vehicle for groups of like minded members to organise and subsequently advocate for and advance focus areas of special interest, insofar as this does not conflict with the value framework.
+      ii) providing an organisational vehicle for groups of like minded members to organise and subsequently advocate for and advance focus areas of special interest, insofar as this does not conflict with the value framework.

 2. To further these purposes, the Association must develop capacity in the following areas—

    a) establishment of its organisational elements;

-   2. ongoing organisational management;
+   b) ongoing organisational management;

-   3. managing formal registration as a political party federally and in other jurisdictions of Australia as appropriate;
+   c) managing formal registration as a political party federally and in other jurisdictions of Australia as appropriate;

-   4. election campaigning;
+   d) election campaigning;

-   5. community mobilisation;
+   e) community mobilisation;

-   6. issue based campaigning; and
+   f) issue based campaigning; and

-   7. providing the organisational vehicle that can coordinate and facilitate the above on behalf of the Association's Branches.
+   g) providing the organisational vehicle that can coordinate and facilitate the above on behalf of the Association's Branches.

 ### 3. Values